-AURELIS makes autosuggestion – i.e. targeted communication with the deeper self (the part of your mind that throughout the day influences your breathing, heart rate, digestion, as well as many other organic and non-conscious functions) – practically useful for everyone in an effective, and at the same time, non-aggressive way.
+AURELIS makes autosuggestion practically useful for everyone in an effective and non-aggressive way.
+Autosuggestion is targeted communication with the deeper self: the part of your mind that throughout the day influences your breathing, heart rate, digestion, as well as many other organic and non-conscious functions.
 The main areas are health and wellness.

-AURELIS is based on a thoroughly elaborated and rationally justified philosophy.
-It focuses on organic growth: the (eventually) ‘spontaneous’ change as a complete person, not towards someone else but towards the one you essentially already always have been.
+AURELIS is based on a thoroughly justified philosophy of organic growth: the ‘spontaneous’ change as a complete person, not towards someone else but towards who you essentially always have been.
 Through this, a symptom does not disappear through attacking it, but by growing beyond it.
-Everything that is organic, constantly grows.
-Growth is life.
 Autosuggestion works best if you approach your deeper self for what it is: the most natural part of you, the part that is closest to the natural state.
 That is something that you can and may not force.
-You can only allow it to grow through and from itself.
-To accomplish this in a good way is an art, and you are the artist and the artwork at the same time.
+You can only allow it to grow from itself.
+To accomplish this is an art.
+You are the artist and the artwork.

 In the name 'AURELIS’, the goal is comprised: through an appropriate combination of AUtosuggestion and RELaxation you evolve towards what is immensely important to your whole life: your own Inner Strength.